 |Pyriform||the head has the form of a pear|

-|Amorphous||the head has slight to strong deviation from oval form|
+|Amorphous||the head has a slight to strong deviation from the oval|

 |Double||two heads attached to one or two midpieces and tails|

 |Pin||the head is absent, but the cell is usually alive|

 |Round||the head is perfectly spheric and has no acrosome|

 The acrosomal region should be well defined and be comprising 40-70% of the head area.

 |Abnormal||small or large acrosome, presence of >2 vacuoles|

 The midpiece should be slender (<1 µm thick) and about 1.5 times the head length.
 The cytoplasmic droplet should be less than half the width of the head.